umbraco/UmbracoDocs/umbraco-cms/fundamentals/code/umbraco-services.md

 ### Access in a Custom Class via dependency injection

 If for instance we wish to subscribe to notifications on one of the services, we'd do so in a Composer C# class, where you will add a custom `NotificationHandler`.
-In this custom `NotificationHandler` we would inject the service we need into the public constructor of the class and Umbraco's underlying dependency injection framework will do the rest.
+In this custom `NotificationHandler` we would inject the service we need into the public constructor of the class and Umbraco's.
+The underlying dependency injection framework will do the rest.

 In this example we will wire up to the ContentService 'Saved' event, and create a new folder in the Media section whenever a new LandingPage is created in the content section to store associated media.
 Therefore we will need the MediaService available to create the new folder.